crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/SystemLevelSoftware/GnuToolchain.md

     file.
 ```

 Notice the `[prefix]` before the `gcc` command.
 When running `gcc` by itself you are using what is known as the *host* compiler.
 If you intend to build for another target (with GNU), you need the cross-compiler prefix.
-Also worth mentioned, you can have cross-compilers that build for the same target as the host.
+Also worth mentioning, you can have cross-compilers that build for the same target as the host.
 The difference is that you can keep a consistent toolchain API and reproduce the exact same binary if targeting something like x86.
 In contrast, you may get different binaries from a *host* compilation from host to host or from distribution to distribution.
 In the following examples, I'll use the buildroot toolchain built in the [Build A Toolchain](./BuildingAToolchain.md) lab.

 `gcc` can be instructed to halt at each of the build steps mentioned in the build process.
 Let's walk through what this looks like in a simple example.

+Given:

 **giant.h**: